i-davies/i-davies/README.md

 # Icaro Davies

-Full stack developer — and also passionate about other things like web design, family, basketball, and whatever keeps life interesting.
+Full-Stack Developer — and also passionate about other things like web design, family, basketball, and whatever keeps life interesting.

 Always exploring the best web and mobile technologies to solve real-world problems.